Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 In a previous article, we listed my 5 best secrets for how to succeed at the Brand Manager level:

-Now let’s take a look at what might cause brand managers to fail.
-For each reason, we’ll provide advice on how to fix.
+Now, let’s examine what might cause brand managers to fail.
+We’ll provide advice on how to fix each reason.

 1️⃣ Struggle to make decisions 🤔